 Polar ice caps

 In 2018, the Italian Space Agency announced evidence of liquid water underneath Mars' southern polar ice cap.
 Using the Mars Advanced Radar for Subsurface and Ionosphere Sounding instrument (MARSIS) aboard the ESA's Mars Express spacecraft, radar detected a subglacial lake roughly 20 km (12.5 miles) wide and 1.6 km (1 mile) below the surface.

 MARSIS used 29 radar profiles to send radio pulses to measure the planet's surface reflection from May 2012 to December 2015.
 The pulses detected brightness under the ice caps, and researchers were able to determine the presence of water.
 They said other theories for the brightness — such as a carbon dioxide ice layer above or below the ice cap, or water ice with a very low temperature — aren't possible because they wouldn't cause a reflection as strong as liquid water would.

 Other experts, however, were not immediately able to confirm MARSIS' findings.

 "We don't see the same reflector with SHARAD [Shallow Radar sounder onboard the Mars Reconnaissance Orbiter], not even when we recently summed together [thousands] of observations to create CATSCAN-like 3-D views of both polar caps," Nathaniel Putzig, Mars Reconnaissance Orbiter SHARAD deputy team leader and senior scientist at the Planetary Science Institute, told CNN.
 "We're hoping to carry out that same imaging process with the MARSIS data next.
 I'm excited to see how the 3-D imaging will clarify the view of this detection and whether we will find similar ones elsewhere beneath the polar caps."

-Editor's note: This article has been updated since it was originally published in September 2015.
+Editor's note: This article has been updated with new information since it was originally published in September 2015.